fejdraus/CreatioHelper/README.md

 # Start the agent service
  dotnet run --project CreatioHelper.Agent

-# Use the command line interface
- dotnet run --project CreatioHelper.CLI --help
 ```

 Published binaries can be produced with `dotnet publish` if desired.

 ## Releases

 Release builds for Windows and Linux are generated automatically.
-When a GitHub release is published, the *Build Release* workflow publishes self-contained binaries for both platforms and uploads the resulting ZIP archives as build artifacts.
+When a GitHub release is published, the _Build Release_ workflow publishes self-contained binaries for both platforms and uploads the resulting ZIP archives as build artifacts.